Floor Jansen

-Floor Jansen ([ˈfloːr ˈjɑnsə(n)]; born 21 February 1981) is a Dutch singer and songwriter.
-She is the lead vocalist of Finnish symphonic metal band Nightwish.
+Floor Jansen ([ˈfloːr ˈjɑnsə(n)]; born 21 February 1981) is a Dutch singer.
+She is the third and current lead vocalist of Finnish symphonic metal band Nightwish.

-Jansen first became known as a member of symphonic metal band After Forever, standing as their lead vocalist from 1997, when she joined at age 16, to their disbanding in 2009.
-When After Forever disbanded, she formed ReVamp and has released two albums with them.
-In 2012 following the departure of their lead vocalist Anette Olzon, Nightwish brought in Jansen as a touring member until the end of their Imaginaerum World Tour.
+Jansen was the lead vocalist of symphonic metal band After Forever from 1997, when she joined at age 16, to their disbanding in 2009.
+When the band disbanded, she formed ReVamp and has released two albums with them.
+In 2012, following the departure of their lead vocalist Anette Olzon, Nightwish brought in Jansen as a touring member until the end of their Imaginaerum World Tour.
 In 2013, they announced Jansen was now their full-time lead vocalist; she subsequently disbanded ReVamp to focus on Nightwish.
 In 2018, she and Pagan's Mind guitarist Jørn Viggo Lofstad premiered their hard rock duo Northward.

 A frequent collaborator of Arjen Anthony Lucassen, Jansen is a member of his progressive metal supergroup Star One, and sang in the Ayreon albums Universal Migrator Part 1: The Dream Sequencer, 01011001, and The Source, as well as the live album Ayreon Universe – The Best of Ayreon Live.
 She also sang lead vocals in several songs of the MaYan album Quarterpast and in Avalon's Angels of the Apocalypse.
-She is the older sister of fellow singer Irene Jansen, who also worked with Ayreon.
+She is the older sister of singer Irene Jansen, who also worked with Ayreon.